Days after fires destroyed Europe’s largest migrant camp, more than 11,500 people are still sleeping outside

 Rebuild or relocate?

 Greek authorities said they plan to build a new refugee center on Lesbos, a move that many of the island’s residents, along with refugee advocates, oppose.
-On Thursday, European Commission vice president Margaritis Schinas toured the fire-ravaged site and said plans were in the works to build a new camp there, the BBC reported.
+On Thursday, European Commission Vice President Margaritis Schinas toured the fire-ravaged site and said plans were in the works to build a new camp there, the BBC reported.

-Meanwhile, Greece has sent three ferries to house around 3,000 people, according to the BBC.
-The U.N. is distributing around 2,000 tents and blankets, among other emergency provisions.
+Meanwhile, Greece has sent three ferries to house about 3,000 people, according to the BBC.
+The United Nations is distributing around 2,000 tents and blankets, among other emergency provisions.

-That leaves thousands people homeless, without access to food, clean water, shelter or bathrooms, and without a clear plan — a dire situation made more dangerous by the coronavirus.
+That leaves thousands of people homeless, without access to food, clean water, shelter or bathrooms, and without a clear plan — a dire situation made more dangerous by the coronavirus.

-Al-Jawwad dismissed plans to rebuild another Moria-like camp.
+Al-Jawad dismissed plans to rebuild another Moria-like camp.

 “We need these people to be moved to safe accommodations,” he said.
 “Funneling money into creating another Moria is not a solution.”